GPU support#

 ddt(n_acc)[i] = -bracket(phi_acc, n_acc, i) - 2 * DDZ(n_acc, i);

-/* ... code which uses `setting` ... */
+/* ... code that uses `setting` ... */

 };